gbmeow/recognize-prompt-techniques/experiments.one.shot.md

 Does the prompt mention any particular person, event, or object that serves to illustrate the main subject or topic? just answer "Yes" or "No"

 ---> No

+Please describe the Romulan race as depicted on Star Trek: The Next Generation in two sentences.

+Describe them like this:
+- Klingons: Aggressive, belligerent, but fiercely loyal.
+When in conflict: their lust for battle can be used to direct them, as can their sense of honor.

+would you say that the above prompt would qualify/ or answer at least one of the below question? please answer just "Yes" or "No"

+Does the prompt contain a specific instance or illustration of a concept, idea, or situation?
+Is there a clear demonstration or explanation of how something should be done, described, or approached within the prompt?
+Are there any comparisons or analogies used to provide context or a better understanding of the main subject?
+Does the prompt mention any particular person, event, or object that serves to illustrate the main subject or topic? does this prompt contain an example?

+---> No